 - Beaver Moon (November 15)

-The best times to view the supermoons is close to moonrise or moonset when the moon is near the horizon.
+The best times to view the supermoon in Singapore is close to moonrise or moonset when the moon is near the horizon.
 Of course, we must take into consideration the weather conditions such as clear skies for the best supermoon viewing experience.

-Certainly, these supermoons are visible in any part of Singapore as you gaze up to the night sky.
+Certainly, the supermoon will be visible in any part of Singapore as you gaze up to the night sky.
 Although, we recommend relaxing on one of the best beaches, strolling through East Coast Park, or even tucking into a night picnic at Marina Barrage to experience supermoon spotting.
 Definitely, it’s the perfect free activity for interested observers and a fantastic thing to do with children.

 SEE MORE: The Largest Meteor Shower Of The Rare Takes Place Very Soon In Singapore